A Chirality-Based Quantum Leap: Chiral Degrees of Freedom in the Interaction of Matter and Electromagnetic Fields

 \subsection{Chirality Imprinting}

-Handedness, or chirality, may be transferred from a chiral object to an achiral object or achiral medium, \textit{i.e.}, chiral molecules adsorbed on surfaces induce chirality on the substrate.
-Indeed, we have found in our theoretical analysis that that CD and optical rotatory dispersion signatures can be induced through chiral imprinting \cite{Goldsmith2006, Mukhopadhyay2007, Mukhopadhyay2009}.
-In fact, it is possible for the magnitude of the imprinted chiro-optical signature to be larger than that of the chiral `die' itself.
+Handedness can be transferred from a chiral object to an achiral object or achiral medium, \textit{i.e.}, chiral molecules adsorbed on surfaces induce chirality on the substrate.
+Indeed, we have found in our theoretical analyses that CD and optical rotatory dispersion signatures can be induced through chiral imprinting \cite{Goldsmith2006, Mukhopadhyay2007, Mukhopadhyay2009}.
+In fact, it is possible for the magnitude of the imprinted chiro-optical signature to be larger than that of the chiral dye itself.

-A kind of handedness can be imparted to excited states using circular polarized excitation.
-For example, molecules with degenerate x- and y- polarized excited states, when excited by left- vs.\ right-circularly polarized light are complex conjugates of one another (\textit{i.e.}, $\Psi_+ = \Psi_{-}^{*}$).
+A kind of handedness can be imparted to excited states using circularly polarized excitation.
+For example, molecules with degenerate x- and y- polarized excited states, when excited by left- \textit{vs.} right-handed circularly polarized light wave functions are complex conjugates of one another.
 If the excited state induces chemistry on a time scale that is fast compared to the time scale of decoherence, the chemistry may be imprinted by the handedness of the light excitation.
-For example, Skourtis \cite{Skourtis2008} has predicted that electron transfer yields may be influenced by the handedness of circular excitation.
-Combining circularly polarized excitation with chiral bridges can thus produce novel effects on electron transfer chemistry as well.\cite{Bloom2018, Bloom2017}
+For example, Skourtis \textit{et al.} predicted that electron transfer yields can be influenced by the handedness of circular excitation.\cite{Skourtis2008} Combining circularly polarized excitation with chiral bridges can thus affect electron transfer chemistry.\cite{Bloom2018, Bloom2017}

-\subsection{\texorpdfstring{Exploring Photonic Chirality through Orbital Angular Momentum}{}}
+\subsection{Exploring Photonic Chirality through Orbital Angular Momentum}

-Photon packets can be described by several quantum numbers that describe their intrinsic spin angular momentum (SAM) their number state, their energy, and their transverse spatial mode.
-For spin and transverse modes the light can carry angular momentum which can interact both classically and quantum mechanically with a material.
-While SAM is widely used for QIP protocols \cite{Lloyd1999}, helical transverse chirality (orbital angular momentum, or OAM) is not commonly used to transmit or encode additional information in the emitted photon stream from a material \cite{Flamini2019}.
+Photon packets can be described by several quantum numbers that describe their intrinsic spin angular momentum (SpAM), their number state, their energy, and their transverse spatial mode.
+For spin and transverse modes, the light can carry angular momentum which can interact both classically and quantum mechanically with materials.
+While SpAM is widely used for quantum information protocols \cite{Lloyd1999}, helical transverse chirality (orbital angular momentum, or OAM) is not commonly used to transmit nor to encode additional information in the emitted photon stream from a material \cite{Flamini2019}.